 Samuel Weinstein

-Samuel Weinstein is professor of law at the Benjamin N. Cardozo School of Law, where he teaches antitrust and corporate law, and is faculty co-director of the Heyman Center on Corporate Governance.
-He joined Cardozo from the U.C.
-Berkeley School of Law, where from 2015-17 he was a fellow at the Berkeley Center for Law and Business.
-Before that, he was an attorney in the Legal Policy Section of the Antitrust Division of the U.S. Department of Justice, and served as Counsel to the Assistant Attorney General in charge of the Division.
+Samuel Weinstein is professor of law at the Cardozo School of Law.
+His research focuses on antitrust and regulation of new technologies.
+Previously, he was an attorney in the Legal Policy Section of the Antitrust Division of the U.S. Department of Justice and Counsel to the Assistant Attorney General in charge of the Division.

 Understanding the DOJ’s Decision To Seek a Jury Trial in the Google Ad Tech Case